Discrete Linear Canonical Transform on Graphs: Uncertainty Principle and Sampling: Preliminaries

-The GFT can be defined through the eigendecomposition of either the adjacency matrix or the Laplacian matrix \cite{GFTlaplace,GFTadjacency1,GFTwavelet,GFTadjacency2}.
-Given that the discrete Fourier transform is equivalent to the GFT in the context of cyclic graphs (directed graphs) \cite{GFTadjacency1,GFTadjacency2}, we opt for the adjacency matrix to broaden the scope of application and derive the equivalent transformation of the discrete linear canonical transform (DLCT) \cite{DLCT} on graphs.
-Hence, the adjacency matrix
+\textit{1) Graph Fourier Transform:} It can be defined through the eigendecomposition of either the adjacency matrix or the Laplacian matrix \cite{GFTlaplace,GFTadjacency1,GFTadjacency2}.
+Given that the DFT is equivalent to the GFT in the context of cyclic graphs (directed graphs) \cite{GFTadjacency1,GFTadjacency2}, we opt for the adjacency matrix to broaden the scope of application and derive the equivalent transformation of the DLCT \cite{DLCT} on graphs.
+Consequently, the GFT is defined as $\mathbf{\hat{x}} = \mathbf{V}^{-1} \mathbf{x} $, where $ \mathbf{V}^{-1} $ is the inverse of the matrix composed of the eigenvectors obtained from the eigendecomposition of the adjacency matrix $\mathbf{A}$.
+Analogous to how the GFT extends the DFT, we propose the extension of the DLCT to GSP, introducing the GLCT.
+Utilizing the center discrete dilated Hermite functions eigendecomposition \cite{DLCT}, the DLCT can be decomposed into three stages: the DFRFT, scaling, and CM.
+Therefore, the definition of the GLCT also encompasses three stages: the GFRFT, graph scaling, and graph CM \cite{GLCT}.

+\textit{2) Graph Fractional Fourier Transform:} By performing eigendecomposition on the orthogonal and diagonalized GFT matrix $\mathbf{V}^{-1}$, the GFRFT operator can be obtained as \cite{GFRFT, GFRFTconvol}